jingyunw/Capstone_Project/README.md

 ## Methods
 The initial approach was performed on VNQ time series.
 Train-val-test split was performed.
-Training set served as the learning step, validation set served as the model tuning, and test set was used only once to see how well the model performes on unseen data.
+Training set served as the learning step, validation set served as the model tuning, and test set (contains 22 days from 5/24/2021 to 6/23/2021) was used only once to see how well the model performes on unseen data.

 ***